mukund-23/kronecker-v2/README.md

 1. Three seeds per arm — currently the weakest methodological point
 2. End-to-end training with a byte head, rather than frozen states (the 250M-token FineWeb-Edu shards are already prepared)
 3. Explicit length/EOS modelling so the byte-head distribution is properly normalised
+4. Identify the non-truncation collision cause: 280 Sarvam tokens collide at `pos_dim=32` with nothing truncated, and the mechanism is unknown.
+It does not respond to the position budget, so it needs its own fix.
+5. Re-run Phase 0c and Phase 1 at `pos_dim=32` to confirm the margin law transfers off the 124M setting
-4. A third tokenizer family (Llama-3.2, pending HF access)
+6. A third tokenizer family (Llama-3.2, pending HF access)
-5. A parallel non-factorised decoder — the open problem §7 identifies
+7. A parallel non-factorised decoder — the open problem §7 identifies